 After several tests, a couple of scans, and many blood-draws later, it was discovered that I had Mono, chronic exhaustion, and an adrenal ‘abnormality’ that needed further workup.

-Side note: Apparently getting Mono as an adult is a bit rare and the test was ordered as a last-ditch effort by my doctor because all my other lab work and results had been somewhat ‘normal’, outside the adrenal lesion and exhaustion.
+Side note: Apparently getting Mono as an adult is a bit rare and the test was ordered as a last-ditch effort by my doctor because all my other lab work and results had been somewhat ‘normal’, outside of and elevated cholesterol panel, an adrenal lesion and visible exhaustion.

-Having such a public ‘episode’ at work, followed by the diagnosis of Mono (and an extensive pheo workup) forced me to take time off.
-Not being able to work meant I no longer had the ‘sanctuary’ of the hospital.
+Having such a public ‘episode’ at work, followed by the diagnosis of Mono (and an extensive workup for the adrenal lesion and a pheochromocytoma) forced me to take time off.
+Not being able to work meant I no longer had the ‘sanctuary’ of the hospital when I wanted to hide from the world.

 Exhausted Nurse: Next Steps

 Pep talks and teary-eyed phone calls with family helped.
-I had to be brutally honest with myself about how I was feeling and what I wanted out of life.
+I was encouraged to be brutally honest with myself about how I was feeling and what I wanted out of life.
 I kept a journal to help organize my thoughts.

 Exhausted Nurse: Triage and Treatment

 Clearly, my current trajectory wasn’t sustainable.
-Facing my situation head-on with raw honesty helped me find the courage to take steps toward change.
+Facing my situation head-on with raw honesty, while uncomfortable, helped me find the courage to take steps toward change.

-Moving out, I left my roommate situation behind.
+Moving out, I left my roommate/relationship situation behind.
 I started regularly seeing a therapist and taking medication for depression among other things.

 During my mandatory time off, I did a lot of research and digging.
-I read books, scoured online databases, and devoured as much research as I could find.
+I read books, scoured online databases, and devoured as much literature on stress, exhaustion and mindset as I could find.

 I listened to audiobooks, interviews, I even met with a counselor and later, a life coach.
-An enthusiastic guinea pig and devoted learner through trial and error, I figured out a better way to take back my life and my peace.
+An enthusiastic guinea pig and devoted learner through trial and error, I figured out a better way to take back my life and my peace of mind.

 I wanted not just a quick fix, but something that would last, long-term, to prevent this from ever happening again.
 Nursing is a calling, and I fought to stay in this profession because I know it’s worth it.